hursung1/Computer_Network_Assignment4/README.md

 Run sender, and then input values of IP Address, Window size, Timeout interval, and file name.
 Then the sender will send packet to receiver.

-This assignment is held on Introduction to Computer Networks class in SKKU.
+This assignment is held on Introduction to Computer Networks class in my college.